nilbus/dj-doboy-trance-podcast/README.md

 Publishing changes
 ------------------

 This podcast / site is built with Jekyll and is published via GitHub pages shortly after changes are pushed.
-See the [settings page](settings/) under GitHub Pages for status and configuration.
+See the [Actions page](actions/) under GitHub Pages to see build and publication status.

-- "Your site is ready to be published" (blue) = updates pending
-- "Your site is published" (green) = changes are live

 Testing changes locally
 -----------------------